 While nearly all other hybrid vehicles are thriftier in the city than on the highway, Hyundai specifically designed the Optima Hybrid for maximum freeway mpgs.
 It returns 36 mpg in the city and 40 mpg on the highway (the feature-packed SX trim level dings mileage to 35/39 mpg), meaning the sedan could be a good fit for those who spend a great deal of time on the open road.

-The Optima Hybrid is motivated by a direct-injection 2.4-liter four-cylinder gas engine that pairs with an electric motor that's been upgraded with more power for the latest model year.
-A new starter generator and an improved battery pack are two other recent revisions.
+The Optima Hybrid is motivated by a direct-injection 2.4-liter four-cylinder gas engine that pairs with an electric motor that was upgraded with more power for the latest model year.
+A new starter generator and an improved battery pack were two other recent revisions.

-With both its gas and electric powerplants running, the sedan produces 196 horsepower and a healthy 235 lb-ft of torque - the latter up from 195 lb-ft in last year's model.
-That's more torque than any other hybrid on the market, and, uniquely, its sent to the front wheels through a smooth-shifting conventional six-speed automatic transmissions.
+With both its gas and electric powerplants running, the sedan produces 199 horsepower and a healthy 235 lb-ft of torque.
+That's more torque than any competing hybrid, and, uniquely, it's sent to the front wheels through a smooth-shifting conventional six-speed automatic transmissions.
 Rival hybrids use continuously variable transmissions (CVT), which some drivers find unpalatable due to the delayed "rubber-band" acceleration and high noise levels associated which such gearboxes.

 For all of its advantages, the Optima Hybrid falls short in terms of overall fuel economy.
 Competitors like the Ford Fusion Hybrid carry significantly more impressive EPA mileage ratings.

-A unique front grille, low rolling resistance tires and special 16-inch alloy wheels reduce drag and give the Optima Hybrid its own style.
-Aerodynamic enhancements like a lower ride height, an active flap system and underbody panels help the Optima Hybrid achieve a low 0.26 drag coefficient.
+Outside, the Optima Hybrid has been refreshed for the latest model year with an updated front grille design, a new wind-cheating front bumper, Hybrid-exclusive LED headlights and new Hybrid fender badges.
+Carryover aerodynamic enhancements like a lower ride height, an active flap system and underbody panels help the Optima Hybrid achieve a low 0.26 drag coefficient.

 In most others respects the Hybrid model mirrors the standard Optima, meaning it has an upscale and attractive interior in addition to safe (but not overly sporty) handling dynamics.

-An optional touchscreen-based "UVO" infotainment sytem provides Bluetooth-based smartphone integration, streaming audio and voice command functionality for everything from placing calls to changing radio stations.
+An optional touchscreen-based "UVO" infotainment system - now with a larger eight-inch screen - provides Bluetooth-based smartphone integration, streaming audio and voice command functionality for everything from placing calls to changing radio stations.
 It also includes vehicle diagnostics info and maintenance reminders, and lets users send Point of Interest info from Google Maps searches on their smartphone to the sedan's nav system.

 Trim Level Breakdown